tarunraviku/GTvsUGAGame/README.txt

-Project Created for CS2110- Computer Organization

-A Gameboy advance game written in C.
+Gameboy advance game.
+Written in C.

-Play as Georgia Tech, reach the end zone to score.
-Avoid UGA players.
+Play as the Georgia Tech football team.
+Reach the opposing end zone to score a touchdown(+6 pts).

+Avoid UGA defenders, navigate the field by using arrow keys.

+Good luck!